usdot-jpo-ode/jpo-cvdp/README.md

 export DOCKER_HOST_IP=$(ifconfig | zgrep -m 1 -oP '(?<=inet\s)\d+(\.\d+){3}')
 ```

-WSL will sometimes hang indefinitely while script waits for kafka to create topics.
-When this happens, running `wsl --shutdown` in a windows command prompt and restarting the docker services is recommended.
+WSL will sometimes hang while the script waits for kafka to create topics.
+The script should exit after a number of attempts, but if it does not, running `wsl --shutdown` in a windows command prompt and restarting the docker services is recommended.

 ## Some Notes
 - The tests for this project can be run after compilation by running the "ppm_tests" executable.